 For a more local sourced smoothie, I keep the wild blueberries as the main ingredient with the coconut milk and instead of the tropical fruit of mango and banana, and I use locally grown fruit strawberries and raspberries frozen from my garden.
 So this spring and summer get extra of these berries from your local farmers’ markets and freeze.
 I call this version Wild Blueberry Garden Smoothie.
 This is a great variation from the Wild Blueberry Tropical Smoothie when more local fruit is available!

-I hope that you enjoy this fun and tasty smoothie recipe and try a bag of frozen wild blueberries whether you make the tropical or garden version!
+I hope that you enjoy this fun and tasty wild blueberry tropical smoothie recipe and try a bag of frozen wild blueberries whether you make the tropical or garden version!
 And be sure to keep a bag in the freezer to use when the wild blueberry urge hits you!
 As a registered dietitian nutritionist in Asheville, NC, I love to help my readers and clients stay well!
 If you are new to my blog, welcome and be sure to sign up so you don’t miss a single post!
 If you have been keeping up with what is going on in my kitchen, thank you for reading and please share with a friend!
 And check out my blueberry breakfast bars.

 Check other great wild blueberry smoothie recipes when you use the hash tag #wildyoursmoothie and you can find even more delicious recipes made with wild blueberries at Wild Blueberry Association of North America